m-kupiec/compendium-typescript/README.md

 >
 > [TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html)

+"Sometimes you’ll have a union where all the members have something in common.
+For example, both arrays and strings have a `slice` method.
+If every member in a union has a property in common, you can use that property without narrowing" ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

 #### Non-Null Assertion Operator

 > If you ever have a value that TypeScript thinks is possibly `null`/`undefined`, but you know better, you can use the postfix `!` operator to tell it otherwise.